coverclock/com-diag-hazer/README.md

 into Google Earth.

 N.B.
-The underlying position data is stored as binary integers in billionths of a degree (nanodegrees).
+The underlying position data is stored as binary integers in billionths of a minutes (nanominutes).
 But the device under test may not provide that much accuracy; the actual number of significant digits for various data is reported by the INT line (below), but even this may be optimistic - or, for that matter, pessimistic - when compared to what the device is capable of.
 In particular,